2013 Mercedes-Benz G-Class Interior

 - "Headroom is plentiful, and legroom is pretty good, the latter mostly on account of the front seat's limited rearward travel.
 The bench seat is rather upright, which might cause a comfort problem on longer trips.
 As in front, the running boards are too narrow to be of any assistance when entering or exiting the seating area." -- Consumer Guide

-Some auto journalists say that the G-Class' climate controls are too low to reach easily and that some buttons on the center stack require a precise push, but note that the central controller for navigation and audio systems is properly located.
+Some auto journalists say that the G-Class' climate controls are too low to reach easily and that some buttons on the center stack require a precise push, but they note that the central controller for the navigation and audio systems is properly located.
 They add that the navigation system is fairly easy to program, but complain that the maps it displays aren't labeled well enough.
 The Harman Kardon stereo system is praised for its clear, crisp sound quality.

 - "The climate controls are mounted too low for convenient access.
 Most audio and navigation functions run through Mercedes' COMAND control interface.
 The central 'joystick' falls easily to hand.
 Though the dashboard screen is a bit on the small side, it's not overly difficult to read.
 The navigation system itself is not hard to program, but map markings and street names are not clearly labeled." -- Consumer Guide